Two Things — The John Stull, MD-MPH Alumni Conversation Series

 In addition to his clinical work, Dr. Riddell has a strong interest in pediatric environmental health and has a record of published research among underserved populations in Nepal, China, and the Philippines.
 He has also worked as a clinician in Nepal and Lesotho, and he now serves at the Teton County Public Health Officer.

-Brianna Muller, MD, MPH graduated from the MD/MPH program at OHSU in 2018.
+Brianna Muller, M.D., M.P.H., graduated from the OHSU M.D./M.P.H. program in 2018.
 Desiring full-scope family medicine training coupled with a focus on community medicine and health equity, she headed to residency at University of New Mexico in Albuquerque and is currently a third year resident.
 She will be heading to work on the Navajo Nation next year to do primary care, inpatient medicine, obstetrics, and emergency medicine in Shiprock, New Mexico.
 Her interests include migrant health, addiction medicine, addressing structural determinants of health in the primary care setting, qualitative research, and implementation science.

-Molly Rabinowitz, MD, MPH is dedicated to health equity, LGBTQ rights and racial justice in clinical medicine and beyond.
-Originally from Los Angeles, CA, she earned her undergraduate degree in Ethnic Studies from Columbia University, then worked in community public health in Guatemala and in San Francisco's Mission neighborhood before attending medical school at Oregon Health & Science University and earning her MD/MPH.
+Molly Rabinowitz, M.D., M.P.H., is dedicated to health equity, LGBTQ rights and racial justice in clinical medicine and beyond.
+Originally from Los Angeles, CA, she earned her undergraduate degree in Ethnic Studies from Columbia University, then worked in community public health in Guatemala and in San Francisco's Mission neighborhood before attending medical school at OHSU and earning her M.D./M.P.H.
 She is currently a pediatric resident at UCSF, with plans to pursue a career in pediatric primary care and antiracist public health advocacy.

-Emily Carter, MD, MPH is a faculty member in the Division of Neonatology, Department of Pediatrics at OHSU.
+Emily Carter, M.D., M.P.H., assistant professor of pediatrics and associate program director of Neonatal-Preinatal Medicine Fellowship at OHSU.
 She returned to OHSU for a Neonatal-Perinatal Medicine fellowship and joined the faculty in 2019.
 As a trained epidemiologist her research interests are in health services research, specifically studying the effects of variability in neonatal practice on infant health outcomes.
 She has ongoing collaborations on neonatal health outcomes with California Perinatal Quality Care Collaborative (CPQCC) and researchers across OHSU - in the Department of Obstetrics and Gynecology and the School of Public Health.
 In the future, Dr. Carter hopes to improve the care of neonates in Oregon through collaborations with our regional NICUs.